GLOBAL MARKETS-Shares fall on U.S., China growth worries

-European equity markets were expected to track Asian markets lower, with financial spreadbetters predicting major European markets .FTSE .FCHI .GDAXI to open down 0.1 to 0.3 percent.
-U.S. stock futures were steady. .EU .L .N
+European equity markets were expected to track Asian markets lower, with financial spreadbetters predicting major European markets to open down 0.1 to 0.3 percent.
+U.S. stock futures were steady.

 Commodity-linked assets were hurt, with crude oil extending losses and dragging oil-related Chinese shares lower, while weakness in Chinese markets weighed on the Australian dollar due to worries of lower demand from Australia's single largest export market.